Overview

 Hua International is pleased to present Isolated Bodies, Waiting for a Touch, an exhibition by Iranian artists Tirdad Hashemi, Soufia Erfanian, and Mahsa Saloor, on view in Berlin during Gallery Weekend 2025.

 Tirdad Hashemi and Soufia Erfanian are a queer couple originally from Iran who now reside in Berlin, intertwining their shared life experiences into their artistic expressions.
-Tirdad draws upon a background in fine arts and a nomadic existence to explore themes of identity, memory, and the pursuit of belonging through their evocative paintings.
-Soufia, with a foundation in architecture and engineering, discovered in art a profound means of survival and expression beyond societal expectations.
-Her artworks resonate with poignant tales of human connection, capturing the complexities of life’s emotional landscapes.
-Together, the duo's practice embodies their shared quest for self-discovery and their deep empathy for the human condition.
-Their works serve as a testament to the transformative power of creativity and love, inviting viewers to reflect on universal themes of home, belonging, and the intricacies of human emotions.
+Tirdad Hashemi, with a background in fine arts and a nomadic existence, explores themes of identity, memory, and the pursuit of belonging through evocative paintings.
+Soufia Erfanian, trained in architecture and engineering, discovered in art a profound means of survival and self-expression beyond societal expectations.
+Their artworks reflect poignant narratives of human connection, capturing the complex emotional terrain of lived experience.
+Together, their practice embodies a shared journey of self-discovery and empathy, offering a testament to the transformative power of creativity and love.
+Their works invite viewers to reflect on universal themes of home, belonging, and the intricacies of human emotion.